hsivonen/encoding_rs/README.md

-If you are targeting `x86_64` and you know that the binaries are only going to be deployed to x86-64-v3 or higher, it's worthwhile both for run-time performance with `simd-accel§ and for build times (see below) regardless of `simd-accel` to compile with `RUSTFLAGS='-C target_cpu=x86-64-v3'` (or higher).
+If you are targeting `x86_64` and you know that the binaries are only going to be deployed to x86-64-v3 or higher, it's worthwhile both for run-time performance with `simd-accel` and for build times (see below) regardless of `simd-accel` to compile with `RUSTFLAGS='-C target_cpu=x86-64-v3'` (or higher).

 A framework for measuring performance is [available separately][2].